DeBordieu Colony, South Carolina

 DeBordieu Colony, DeBordieu Beach or simply DeBordieu is a private, unincorporated community and census-designated place (CDP) in Georgetown County, South Carolina, United States.
-It consists of approximately 2700 acres of land, of which roughly 800 acres is wildlife preserve inaccessible to the citizens of Georgetown County.
+The name itself has roots in French, meaning "coastal border" or "edge of water".
+It consists of approximately 2700 acres of land, of which roughly 800 acres is inaccessible wildlife preserve.
 Parts of DeBordieu lie on Debidue Island.
 DeBordieu is located south of Pawleys Island and north of Georgetown east of U.S. Route 17.
 It is an oceanfront gated community with a private golf and country club.

 It was first listed as a CDP in the 2020 census with a population of 858.

 Demographics

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.